Server setup checklist

 Install any required hardware or server options.
 See the related topics in Install server hardware options.

-If necessary, install the server into a standard rack cabinet by using the rail kit shipped with the server.
-See the Rack Installation Guide that comes with optional rail kit.
+If necessary, install the server into a standard rack cabinet by using the tower-to-rack conversion kit.
+See the documentation that comes with the optional conversion kit.

 Connect the Ethernet cables and power cords to the server.
 See Rear view to locate the connectors.
 See Cable the server for cabling best practices.

 - Power on the server.
-See Turn on the server.Note
+See Power on the server.Note

 You can access the management processor interface to configure the system without powering on the server.
 Whenever the server is connected to power, the management processor interface is available.
 For details about accessing the management server processor, see: